vbmobile/mobile-id-documentation/docs/Features/BoardingPass/BoardingPass_Index.md

     /**
     * Parameters for each [BoardingPass] parser operation.
     *
-    * @param showPreview if true, it will show a preview of [BoardingPass].
     * @param validate if true, it will perform validation of the [BoardingPass] fields.
     */
     @Parcelize